kodtodya/fuse-rapid-track/README.md

 # optivalueTek-fuse-rapid-track

-This repo is meant for OptivalueTek fuse participants to refer the notes of the session
+This repo contains the fuse rapid track course notes for OptivalueTek participants